Fiscal reform to focus more on SDG goals, multidimensional poverty — Oyedele

 Oyedele made this known on Tuesday at the presidential villa in Abuja when outlining the committee’s objectives, which he believes, when properly followed, could reshape Nigeria’s economic landscape.

-He also mentioned “ensuring responsible energy transition and a coordinated strategy to elevate revenue reporting and quality of spending” as other objectives the committee will be focused on achieving.
+“Ensuring responsible energy transition and a coordinated strategy to elevate revenue reporting and quality of spending,” he mentioned as other objectives the committee will be focused on achieving.

 Earlier in his speech, he mentioned the need for the government to establish a conducive policy environment that has the potential to attract global businesses and position the country as a hub for research and development, technology, and innovation, as well as a headquarters location and a financial and shared services centre for the continent.